 Previous Support from the ICRG.
-Please list the title of any grant awards to the Principal Investigator from the International Center for Responsible Gaming, the National Center for Responsible Gaming, and the Institute for Research on Pathological Gambling and Related Disorders.
-Identify products resulting from the grant(s), such as publication in a peer- reviewed journal, a poster or presentation at a conference or subsequent support from NIH or another funding entity to continue the research project.
+Please list the title of any grant awards to the Principal Investigator from the International Center for Responsible Gaming, the National Center for Responsible Gaming, the Institute for Research on Pathological Gambling and Related Disorders and/or the Institute for Research on Gambling Disorders.
+Identify products resulting from the grant(s), such as publication in a peerreviewed journal, a poster or presentation at a conference or subsequent support from other funding entities to continue the development of the research project.

-III.
 Biographical Sketches

 Biographical Sketches of the Principal Investigator and Senior/Key personnel should be included (maximum of five pages each).
-Please use the NIH form or download the biosketch form from www.icrg.org/research-center/apply-icrg-funding.
+Please use the NIH form or download the biosketch form from www.icrg.org.

-IV.
-Budget (3 pages)
+BUDGET (2 pages)

-Present the proposed budget for years 1, 2 and 3 on the forms provided.
+Present the proposed budget for years 1 and 2 on the forms provided.

-Allowable Cost Items
+Allowable Cost Items:

 - Personnel.
 Allowable personnel expenses include salary and applicable fringe benefits for the Principal Investigator, post-docs and graduate students (if they receive a salary) and other professional and technical staff. - Consultant Costs.
-Identify consultants by name and estimate the number of days of service and rate of compensation. - Equipment.
-Only equipment essential to the conduct of this project is allowed. - Human subjects.
+Identify consultants by name and estimate the number of days of service and rate of compensation. - Study participants.
+Costs of recruitment (e.g., purchase of advertising), payments to subjects, patient care and other costs associated with the use of participants in the study. - Equipment.
+Only equipment essential to the conduct of this project is allowed.
+In the Budget Justification section, explain how it directly relates to this project. - Human subjects.
 Costs of recruitment (e.g., purchase of advertising), payments to subjects, patient care and other costs associated with the use of participants in the study. - Facilities & Administration costs.
 Up to 15 percent of the total direct costs. - Travel.
 ICRG grantees are required to present a poster at the annual ICRG Conference on Gambling and Addiction.
-Budget for travel to the conference in Las Vegas, Nevada in the second or third year of the grant.
+Budget for travel to the conference in Las Vegas, Nev. in the second year of the grant.